RESTORING A COOPERATIVE BALANCE

 BUT WHY NOW?

-Because the pandemic brought on trauma, malnutrition and isolation.
+Because America is dealing with trauma, malnutrition and isolation.

 23%